FelthamLaboratory/E3-ome/README.md

 # E3-ome
 A curated resource for exploring the human E3 ligase landscape, including annotations, classification, and functional insights.
 This project aims to support discovery of E3 ligases in the research community.

+## 🧬 Why E3-ome?
+E3 ligases represent a large and diverse class of proteins with emerging importance as therapeutic targets.
+However, the landscape of E3 ligases remains fragmented across datasets and classifications.

+E3-ome provides a unified, gene-centric resource to support systematic exploration and discovery in this space.

 ![E3-ome app](docs/E3-ome.jpg)